- Diversity, Equity, and Inclusion

 Attend a mandatory Consultant/TA Training Session (first-time CS Course Staff employees only)

 The Computer Science Department offers a training program that focuses on the real issues that our Consultants and TAs deal with everyday such as helping students during crowded office hours, grading effectively and fairly, keeping limits, dealing with implicit bias, and handling distressed students.
 A similar training session is being offered by the College of Engineering.
 One-time participation in Consultant/TA training is required of all undergraduate Consultants and TAs.
-Food and drink will be provided, and students are paid for attending.

 If you participated in the training in a prior semester, you do not need to participate again.
-The times of the offerings this semester are given below.
-Please use the link below to sign up for one session.

 ALL students interested in a course staff position with Computer Science need to complete an online application even if they have worked as a member of our Course Staff before.

 Please see the Course Hiring website for further information.